Frequently Asked Questions

-There are a variety of membership options to choose from, including joining one specific facility or having access to more than one.
-Membership privileges and access vary.
+There are a variety of membership options to choose from.
+When you become a YMCA member you get access to all YMCA branches.
 For details, visit our Membership page or visit any of our locations for personal assistance.

 Can I access all of the YMCA of Lansing locations when I join one?

 If you purchase a membership from the YMCA of Lansing, then you can access all of our Lansing YMCA facilities.
-The YMCA of Lansing has five YMCA branches—Oak Park YMCA, Parkwood YMCA, Downtown YMCA Wellness Center and DeWitt YMCA; a YMCA Program Center located in Eaton Rapids; and overnight/resident camp located in Lake, MI—Mystic Lake YMCA Camp.
+The YMCA of Lansing has five YMCA branches—Oak Park YMCA, Parkwood YMCA, Downtown YMCA Wellness Center, DeWitt YMCA and Westside Community YMCA; a YMCA Program Center located in Eaton Rapids; and overnight/resident camp located in Lake, MI—Mystic Lake YMCA Camp.

 Is online registration available for membership?
 Once I become a member, is online registration available for programs and classes?